-A slip, a trip or a fall happens in the blink of an eye and the results devastating.
+By Brett Williams.
+Last Updated 19th July.
+Welcome to our guide on slip, trip and fall injury claims.
+Here, look at how much compensation for a slip or trip claim.
+Slips, trips and falls happen in the blink of an eye and the results devastating.
 From broken bones to damaged ligaments, there are many injuries that can result.
-What can make the injury worse is that the accident was avoidable, which has resulted from negligence on the part of someone, including an employer, business, local council etc.
+What can make the injury worse is that the accident was avoidable, which has resulted from negligence on the part of someone, including an employer, business, local council etc. Compensation claims for slip trip and falls can very view our slip trip compensation calculator.

 This guide is everything you need to know, from slip, trip or falls compensation amounts to how to go about making a claim.
-We understand that making a claim is daunting but with our professional advice and support, you can claim the compensation you deserve.
+We understand that making a claim is daunting, but with our professional advice and support, you can claim the compensation you deserve.
+You can speak to us through our team of advisors on 0800 073 8801, emailing firstname.lastname@example.org or putting your details into our call back form.

 Choose a Section